dsccommunity/dsccommunity.org/content/guidelines/contributing.md

 1. Make sure all tests are passing in the CI pipeline for your PR (see the [PR status checks](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-status-checks)).
 1. Make sure your code does not contain merge conflicts.
-1. Address any comments brought up by the reviewers.
+1. Address any comments brought up by the reviewers by either discussing them or resolve them by pushing changes to your working branch (to the same branch from which the PR was submitted).

 #### Follow the style guideline